ClarityPosts/oci-observability-blogs/_tutorials/E-Business Suite/solution.md

 In the above diagram, we see that management agents are deployed on the App servers and Database servers.
 The agents talk to Management gateway on port 4480.
 Management gateway inturn talks to OCI O&M services via corporate firewall on port 443 securely either via Site to Site VPN or fastConnect.

 Oracle's Official documentation on Management gateway can be found [here](https://docs.oracle.com/en-us/iaas/management-agents/doc/management-gateway.html)

+> Note: Oracle recommends to configure the Management Gateway first and then the Management Agent on the other hosts.

 # Whitelisting